Use it to unit-test Appery.io server-code functions.

 It should be mentioned that write requests to Appery DB are not actually executed by ApperyUnit, so database remains unchanged after the test and we can run it once again with the same results.

-are compared with the saved contents of query_r_#.json
+are compared with the saved contents of query_r_#.json, update_r_#.json and script_name.success.json files.

 Downloading server-codes to version control